• Mail

 • Homeowners may also make kickout flashings less conspicuous by cutting them flush with the wall, making them less effective.

-In summary, kickout flashing should be present and properly installed in order to direct rainwater away from the exterior roof-covering materials, particularly at the chimney locations.
+In summary, kickout flashing should be present and properly installed in order to direct rainwater away from the exterior roof-covering materials, particularly at the chimney location

 homeruninspections@icloud.com

-In general, the best thing you can do for a bird nesting near a human dwelling is to try to minimize the disturbance—stay at a respectful distance, minimize foot traffic, door openings/closings, and postpone and projects or construction slated for the area.
+In general, the best thing you can do for a birds nest on a home is to try to minimize the disturbance—stay at a respectful distance, minimize foot traffic, door openings/closings, and postpone and projects or construction slated for the area.

-If a bird is nesting in an inconvenient place on your property, the good news is that the nesting period is not forever, and in some species may only be matter of weeks.
+If a bird is nesting in an inconvenient place on your property, remember, it won’t be forever.
+Some species may only be there for a matter of weeks.
 The nesting cycle for most songbirds, robins included, is around 4 weeks from egg laying to chicks leaving the nest (two weeks of incubation, two weeks of nestlings).
 Try not to use the area around the nest until the young have fledged to ensure that the parents will not abandon their nest.
 If this is not possible, try to minimize your presence around the nest; many yard birds are tolerant of occasional disturbances.

 Unless the nest is causing damage to your property or exposing you or your family to potential disease from waste, we don’t recommend that you move the nest; Birds will often abandon their nest if it is moved.
 Only in extreme circumstances should you consider relocating a nest, and if you do, it must be replaced very close, within a few feet of the original location.

-Some people choose to put up feeders or leave mealworms around to try to provide an additional food source for birds nesting nearby, but this is not necessary for the nest to be successful.
+Some people choose to put up feeders to provide an additional food source for birds nesting nearby.

-Any nest that is built inside of your dwelling, as in a hole in the soffit or facia, should be removed immediately.
+Any nest that is built inside of your dwelling should be removed immediately.
 Left alone this will only contribute to deterioration of your home.
-The nest and its occupants should be removed and access permanently sealed to avoid further intrusion.
+The nest and its occupants should be removed and access permanently sealed to avoid further intrusion

 homeruninspections@icloud.com